-The beauty of a cash back credit card (especially a flat-rate cash back card) is its simplicity.
+The beauty of a cash-back credit card (especially a flat-rate cash-back card) is its simplicity.
 It's typically easy to understand how much cash you're earning on purchases.
-And when it's time to redeem the cash you earn, you have a lot of flexibility to use those funds as you wish.
-Additionally, many cash back credit cards feature no annual fee.
+And when it's time to redeem that cash, you have a lot of flexibility to use those funds as you wish.
+Additionally, many cash-back credit cards feature no annual fee.

-As far as drawbacks go with cash back credit cards, the biggest issue is rewards earning power.
-If you're willing to do some extra legwork, the points and miles you earn on a rewards credit card might go a lot farther than cash rewards.
-Even the sign up bonuses on cash back credit cards tend to be more modest than those you might be able to find with more traditional rewards credit cards.
+As far as drawbacks, the biggest issue is rewards earning power.
+If you're willing to do some extra legwork, the points and miles you earn on a rewards credit card might go a lot further than cash rewards.
+Even the sign-up bonuses on cash-back credit cards tend to be more modest than those you might find with more traditional rewards credit cards.

-If you're someone who spends a lot on travel, for example, then a card like the Chase Sapphire Reserve® that offers 3x to 10x rewards on various travel purchases might be worth considering.
-Likewise, people with sizable grocery bills might benefit from having a rewards card with category bonuses for supermarket purchases in their wallets (such as the American Express® Gold Card with 4x rewards at grocery stores).
+If you spend a lot on travel, for example, a card like the Chase Sapphire Reserve® that offers 3x to 10x rewards on various travel purchases might be worth considering.
+Likewise, people with sizable grocery bills might benefit from having a rewards card with category bonuses for supermarket purchases in their wallets.

 Credit Card Points Pros and Cons

-The biggest appeal of rewards credit cards is in the potential redemption value of the points and miles they offer.
-People can often redeem the rewards they earn from sign up bonuses and everyday spending for vacations that would cost thousands of dollars if they were paying out of pocket.
+The biggest appeal of rewards credit cards is in the potential redemption value of their points and miles.
+People can often redeem the rewards they earn from sign-up bonuses and everyday spending for vacations that would cost thousands if they were paying out of pocket.
 You do want to avoid certain mistakes with rewards credit card redemptions, however, or you could miss out on a lot of their potential value.

 Choosing the Best Credit Card for You

-Even after you decide whether you prefer cash back or rewards credit cards, it can be tough to choose the next account to add to your wallet.
-But if you figure out the answers to the following two questions, the selection process should be easier to navigate.
+Even after you decide whether you prefer cash-back or rewards credit cards, it can be tough to choose the next account to add to your wallet.
+But if you answer the following questions, the selection process should be easier to navigate.

-1. What is the condition of my credit?
-Knowing what your credit score and credit report looks like at this moment can help you make sure to apply for accounts for which you're more likely to qualify.
+- What is the condition of my credit?
+Knowing what your credit score and credit report look can help you make sure to apply for accounts for which you're more likely to qualify.